techtocore/aums-api/README.md

 This is an unofficial api written in PHP to access the Amrita University Manangement System in a secure manner.

+> This API is as secure as logging in from the AUMS website

 ##### Including the library

 This library uses [Composer](https://getcomposer.org/) for dependency management and autoloading.